MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Multi-Objective Alignment of Language Models

-In real-world scenarios, human expectations of high-quality responses from AI agents involve considerable variability, with complex interplay such as contradiction (e.g. helpfulness and harmlessness) and dependence (e.g. correctness and informativeness).
-Multi-objective preference alignment tackles this challenge by optimizing on multiple objectives, which is formalized as: $\mathop{argmax}_{\pi_\phi}\mathbf{R}=[r_1,...,r_N]^{\mathrm{T}}$, where $\pi_\phi$ denotes the aligned policy model parameterized by $\phi$. $r_i$ denotes the reward values for $i$-th objective, which is defined, in most cases of preference alignment, under the Bradley-Terry~\citep{bradley1952rank} model of preferences.
+In real-world scenarios, human expectations of high-quality responses from AI agents involve considerable variability, with complex interplays such as contradiction (e.g. "Helpful" and "Harmless")~\cite{guo2024controllable,yang2024rewards} and dependence (e.g. "Correct" and "Informative")~\cite{yang2023mentalllama}.
+Multi-objective preference alignment tackles this challenge by aiming to optimize multiple objectives simultaneously.
+For each query-response pair, the reward vector is formalized as: $\mathbf{R}(q, y)=[r_1(q, y),...,r_N(q, y)]^{\mathrm{T}}$, where $q, y$ denote a query and a corresponding response, $r_i$ denotes the reward values for $i$-th objective, which is defined, in most cases of preference alignment, under the Bradley-Terry~\citep{bradley1952rank} model of preferences.
 Specifically, for the same prompt $q$ and two responses $(y_1, y_2)$ under data distribution $\mathcal{D}$, the model assumes: \begin{small}

-\end{small} where $P_{\mathcal{D}}(y_1\succ y_2)$ denotes the probability that $y_1$ is preferred against $y_2$.
-MORLHF aims to achieve Pareto optimal among objectives, where the policy model is optimized to maximize a linear scalarization of multiple rewards \citep{sener2018multi,li2020deep} with a KL-divergence regularization (see Figure \ref{fig:model} (A)):
+\end{small} where $\sigma$ denotes the logistic function and $P_{\mathcal{D}}(y_1\succ y_2)$ denotes the probability that $y_1$ is preferred against $y_2$.
+MORLHF aims to achieve Pareto optimal among objectives, where the policy model is optimized to maximize a linear scalarization of multiple rewards~\cite{sener2018multi,li2020deep} with a KL-divergence regularization: \begin{small}